 Many observers claimed that the primary consequence of the reforms enacted in the 1970s was further decentralization of power from the committee chairs to the subcommittees.
 However, as Democratic Party homogeneity continued to increase throughout the 1980s, party members became increasingly willing to empower party leaders and support the use of leadership power to advance the party agenda.
 In the language of Fenno’s theory, the party structures in the House became increasingly prominent in the environments of the chambers’ committees, and therefore increasingly influential over the committees’ operations and decisions.
 Parties were now being seen as a means through which party members on the committees could advance their increasingly cohesive agendas.

 Members who did not share the party’s dominant ideology, however, were facing increasing pressure from the party.
 Southern conservative committee chairs, for example, were induced to refrain from blocking party bills and to support the Democratic Party’s legislative program.
 As a result of the 1972 reform, in which chairs were to be confirmed (or not) by a secret ballot, committee chairmen began to recognize that their continued hold on their positions might now be dependent on their party support.
 This was confirmed in 1975 when three southern committee chairs were removed from their chairmanships and replaced by liberal northern Democrats.
 As a result of this new constraint on the power of the committee chair, sitting chairs and members who were close in seniority to committee chairs had incentives to increase their levels of support for the party’s agenda.
-Many members did change their behavior, including Rep Jamie Whitten, D-Miss who, in an effort to win the chairmanship of the Appropriations Committee increased his party unity score from eighteen points below the average Southern Democrat in 1973-74, to two points higher than the average Democrat in 1988.
+Many members did change their behavior, including Rep Jamie Whitten, D-Miss who, in an effort to retain the chairmanship of his Appropriations subcommittee (and later gain the full committee chairmanship) increased his party unity score from eighteen points below the average Southern Democrat in 1973-74, to two points higher than the average Democrat in 1988.
 It became apparent that committee chairmen were no longer independent and insulated actors, free to run their committees as they saw fit, but instead were becoming agents of the Democratic Caucus.

 From the reform period through the early 1990s, the homogeneity of both parties continued to increase and their ideological centers of gravity continued to move apart.
 This strengthening of the two conditions that underlay Conditional Party Government reinforced the incentives for creating stronger party leadership and supporting the exercise of their powers.
 For the Democratic majority, this process reached its peak under Speaker Jim Wright in the 100th Congress (1981-89).
 But after the 1994 elections, when the Republicans took over majority control of the House for the first time in 40 years, the partisan transition created the opportunity for a different organizational pattern and a test for the theoretical claims of CPG.